-Alaska's IDD waiver, as approved by CMS, allows an unduplicated count of individuals to be served on the waiver.
-Thus, SDS "draws" monthly the highest-scoring individuals for the HCB IDD waiver, up to the unduplicated count as identified in the approved waiver with CMS.
-The selected individuals are notified via certified mail of the opportunity to possibly utilize HCB waiver services.
+Alaska's ISW and IDD waivers, as approved by CMS, allow for an unduplicated count of individuals to be served on each waiver.
+Thus, SDS "draws" monthly the highest-scoring individuals for the HCB IDD waiver, and those individuals waiting the longest for the HCB ISW, up to the unduplicated count as identified in the approved waivers with CMS.
+The selected individuals are notified via certified mail of the opportunity to apply for HCB waiver services.
 This notice includes information about the Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) Level of Care (LOC) process.